-Field Value RSA Key Status Shows the status of the RSA key.
-If an RSA key has not been generated yet, Not generated is displayed in red and a link, Generate , is provided.
-If you select the link, the generation process is triggered and the view is up- dated.
-The Generating status is displayed in green.
+Field Value If no ECDSA key has yet been generated, Not generated is displayed and a link, Generate , is provided.
+If you select the link, the generation process is triggered and the view is updated.
+The Generating status is displayed.
 When generation has been completed successfully, the status changes from Generating to Generated .
 If an error occurs during the generation, Not generated and the Generate link are displayed again.
 You can then repeat generation.
 If the Unknown status is displayed, generation of a key is not possible, for example because there is not enough space in the FlashROM.
-The status is Not generated by default.
-DSA Key Status Shows the status of the DSA key.
-If no DSA key has yet been generated, Not generated is dis- played in red and a link, Generate , is provided.
-If you select the link, the generation process is triggered and the view is up- dated.
-The Generating status is displayed in green.
+ED25519 Key Status Shows the status of the ED25519 key.
+If an ED25519 key has not been generated yet, Not generated is displayed and a link, Generate , is provided.
+If you select the link, the generation process is triggered and the view is updated.
+The Generating status is displayed.
 When generation has been completed successfully, the status changes from Generating to Generated .
 If an error occurs during the generation, Not generated and the Generate link are displayed again.
 You can then repeat generation.
 If the Unknown status is displayed, generation of a key is not possible, for example because there is not enough space in the FlashROM.
-The status is Not generated by default.